swiftlang/swift-org-website/documentation/server/index.md

 Various companies and organizations have adopted Vapor and Hummingbird to power their production services.

-Swift on Server is also used to power high-performance production services like [Amazon Prime Video](https://www.amazon.com/b/?node=2858778011).

 ## Why Swift on Server?

 Swift on Server provides developers with a modern, safe, and efficient option for writing server-side code.
 Swift combines the simplicity and readability of a high-level language with the performance and safety features of a compiled language, allowing developers to leverage their existing Swift skills to build complete end-to-end solutions using a single programming language.